python/cpython/Doc/c-api/refcounting.rst

 .. c:function:: void Py_IncRef(PyObject *o)

+   Increment the reference count for object *o*.
+A function version of :c:func:`Py_XINCREF`.
-   :c:func:`Py_IncRef` is a simply exported function version of :c:func:`Py_XINCREF`, which provides conveniences for runtime dynamic embedding of Python.
+   It can be used for runtime dynamic embedding of Python.

 .. c:function:: void Py_DecRef(PyObject *o)